rust-lang/book/src/ch17-02-concurrency-with-async.md

 > forget to include it in your own code!

 Then we can write two loops within that block, each with a `trpl::sleep` call in them.
-Similar to the threading example, we put one in the body of a `trpl::spawn_task`, just like we did with `thread::spawn`, and the other in a top-level `for` loop.
+Similar to the threading example, we put one loop in the body of a `trpl::spawn_task`, the same way we did with `thread::spawn`, and the other in a top-level `for` loop.
 Notice that we also need to add a `.await` after the `sleep` calls.